appleseedhq/windows-deps/README.md

 Third-Party Dependencies for appleseed
 ======================================

-This repository contains the source code of all third-party libraries required to build appleseed, except Qt and Boost.
+This repository contains the source code of all third-party libraries required to build appleseed, except [Qt](http://qt-project.org/) and the [Boost C++ Libraries](http://www.boost.org/).

 You can either build these libraries yourself using the instructions below, or download prebuilt packages from the [Releases](https://github.com/appleseedhq/appleseed-deps/releases) page.